 Siegel v.
 Dyer

 Plaintiff sued Klein & Wilson's client, alleging she failed to disclose fungus when she sold her property to plaintiff.
-The case was troubling because the parties signed an amendment to the agreement in which the client disclosed the fungus, plaintiff agreed to take responsibility for it, and plaintiff received a credit for the condition.
-Due to this fact, Klein & Wilson filed a cross-complaint alleging plaintiff was breaching the terms of the contract.
-On the eve of the hearing on a motion for summary judgment Klein & Wilson filed, plaintiff agreed to pay Klein & Wilson's cilent $60,000 for having to defend a frivolous lawsuit.
+The case was troubling because the parties signed the agreement in which the client specifically disclosed the fungus, plaintiff agreed to take responsibility for it, and plaintiff received a credit for the condition.
+Due to this fact, Klein & Wilson filed a cross-complaint alleging plaintiff was breaching the contract.
+On the eve of the hearing on a motion for summary judgment Klein & Wilson filed, plaintiff agreed to pay Klein & Wilson's client $60,000 for having to defend a frivolous lawsuit.

 Vera Townhomes Homeowners' Association v.
 Chesley Construction, Inc.

 A general contractor threatened to sue Klein & Wilson's client, a homeowners' association, for unpaid construction fees.
-Following Klein & Wilson's advice, the homeowners' association sued first.
-At the binding arbitration, the association argued not only had it paid the contractor in full, it had overpaid the contractor for its work.
+The homeowners' association sued first.
+At the binding arbitration, the association argued it actually overpaid the contractor.
 Before the arbitration, the association offered to settle the case for a "walk-away," with both sides surrendering their competing claims against each other.
 The contractor refused and insisted on pressing its cross-complaint.
 The case proceeded to arbitration.
 Using a multimedia presentation, Klein & Wilson convinced the arbitrator that the association was owed every penny it requested, and the arbitrator awarded the contractor nothing.
 The arbitrator later told the local bar association Klein & Wilson's multimedia presentation was the most effective trial presentation he had ever seen.

 Wells Fargo Bank v.
 Cahill